hyperledger/caliper/docs/vNext/Rate_Controllers.md

 You can set the `type` attribute so that it points to your custom JS file that satisfies the following criteria:
 1. The file/module exports a `createRateController` function that takes the following parameters:
-    1. An `opts` parameter that is the `object` representation of the `opts` attribute set in the configuration file, and contains the custom settings of your rate controller.
+    1. An `TestMessage` parameter that is the `object` representation of the `opts` attribute set in the configuration file, and contains the custom settings of your rate controller.
+    1. A `TransactionStatisticsCollector` object that gives the rate controller access to the current worker transaction statistics
-    1. A `clientIdx` parameter of type `number` that is the 0-based index of the worker process using this rate controller.
+    1. A `workerIndex` parameter of type `number` that is the 0-based index of the worker process using this rate controller.
-    1. A `roundIdx` parameter of type `number` that is the 1-based index of the round where the rate controller is used.

     The function must return an object (i.e., your rate controller instance) that satisfies the next criteria.
 2. The object returned by `createRateController` must implement the `/packages/caliper-core/lib/rate-control/rateInterface.js` interface, i.e., must provide the following async functions:
-    1. `init`, for initializing the rate controller at the beginning of the round.
     1. `applyRateControl`, for performing the actual rate control by "blocking" the execution (in an async manner) for the desired time.
     1. `end`, for disposing any acquired resources at the end of a round.